mzjb/DeepH-pack/docs/source/keyword/preprocess.md

 ## graph

-- *radius* : The additional cut-off radius for crystal graph created by the truncation that adopted in Hamiltonian matrices. `-1.0` means using the same truncation that adopted in Hamiltonian matrices.
+- *radius* : The additional cut-off radius for crystal graph based on the truncation that adopted in Hamiltonian matrices. `-1.0` means using the same truncation that adopted in Hamiltonian matrices.